wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-2.&emsp;Many stand guard over their [many’s] ideas because they [many] want to protect their [many’s] thought systems as they [many] are, and learning means change.
+2. Many stand guard over their [many’s] ideas because they [many] want to protect their [many’s] thought systems as they [many] are, and learning means change.
 <sup>2</sup>Change is always fearful to the separated, because they [the seperated] cannot conceive of it [change] as a move towards healing the separation.
 <sup>3</sup>They [the seperated] always perceive it [change] as a move toward further separation, because the separation was their [the seperated’s] first experience of change.
 <sup>4</sup>You believe that if you allow no change to enter into your ego you will find peace.